 How to take cuttings of Pieris japonica?

-Taking cuttings is the most common method for propagating Pieris, as it's quick and produces a plant identical to the original.
+Propagation by cuttings is the most common method for multiplying Pieris, as it is quick and produces a plant identical to the original.

 When to take cuttings of Japanese Andromeda?

 The best time to take Pieris cuttings is in summer, after flowering, or in early autumn.
-At this time, the semi-ripe young stems (this year's growth, still green and tender but not yet woody) are perfect for rooting.
+At this time, the semi-hardened young stems (these are the year's shoots, still green and tender but not yet lignified) are perfect for rooting.

 Required materials